hamersaw/cqdb/README.md

 4. Nodes that are responsible for those entity keys are contacted to get the full set of field values for each entity

 ##TODO
-- 2. need quoted fields in parser
+- need quoted fields in parser
-- 1. pass arguments to the filter types (edit distance count, ngram min score, etc..)
 - potentially work more with channels - server query filter/entity requests
+- all kinds of error handling - there's essentially none currently